Find Grad Schools

 10% Racial-Ethnic Minorities*

 Texas A&M University - College Station is the 12th most popular school in the nation for students seeking a doctor's degree in aerospace engineering.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to aerospace engineering majors at Texas A&M College Station.
-Of these students, 10% were women and 10% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in aerospace engineering from Texas A&M College Station.
+Of these students, 25% were women and 10% were members of underrepresented racial-ethnic groups.

 8 Yearly Graduations